 Although user dependent cases are extremely annoying (esp. on clean files) for the user, they were counted only as half for the “wrongly blocked rate” (like for the protection rate).

 To determine which products have to be downgraded in our award scheme due to the rate of wrongly blocked sites/files, we backed up our decision by using statistical methods and by looking at the average scores.
-The following products with above-average FPs have been downgraded: K7, Panda, F-Secure, NortonLifeLock and Trend Micro.
+Please note that products with over 60 false positives will not be used to calculate the average score.
+This is to avoid a situation where a few products with exceptionally high numbers of false positives skew the average.
+The following products with above-average FPs have been downgraded: Malwarebytes, Trend Micro, Panda and NortonLifeLock.

 |Blocked||User dependent||Compromised||Protection Rate*||Cluster|